 Leverage Dynamics under Managerial Discretion

-This paper studies leverage dynamics when managers cannot commit to future financing and default policies ex-ante.
-Managers derive private benefits of control but debt constrains their flexibility, and thus, they build up less excessive leverage and may even actively reduce debt over time.
-Governance frictions weaken the leverage ratchet effect and increase the funding advantage of debt.
-Optimal maturity structure trades off disciplines on the managers' leverage ratcheting incentives and default risks.
-Moreover, firms with weak governance and low managerial ownership favor long-term debt, have high debt capacity, maintain low target leverage, and adjust the debt level faster towards the target.
-Finally, firms with high agency costs remain persistently unlevered in the no-commitment equilibrium.
+Abstract I study leverage dynamics when the manager has discretion over the firm's debt policy but cannot commit to it ex-ante.
+Private benefits of control reduce the manager's incentives to ratchet up leverage and may induce active debt repurchase over time.
+Therefore, agency frictions prevent excessive leveraging and increase the funding advantage of debt.
+Firms with weak governance and low managerial ownership favor long-term debt, have high debt capacity, maintain low target leverage, and adjust the debt level faster towards the target.
+Finally, firms with high agency costs remain persistently unlevered in equilibrium.
 This result offers a potential resolution for the zero leverage puzzle.

 Keywords: leverage ratchet effect, commitment, managerial agency, governance, debt maturity, capital structure, zero leverage puzzle